 - Training – Your manager instructs you on the basics of working at Bloq-O Industries.

-- Deadline – Test how many blocks you can pack in 3 minutes (great for demos and competitions)
+- Deadline – Pack as much as you can before time runs out (great for demos and competitions).

-- Break Time (coming soon) – Take away the pressure of getting paid, and get creative.
+- Break Time (coming soon) – Leave the pressure of the factory floor and get creative.

 - Price: $14.99 at http://store.steampowered.com/app/511700

-- Platform: Windows PC with HTC Vive.
-Oculus Rift + Touch support planned for December.
+- Platform: Windows PC with HTC Vive or Oculus Rift + Touch

 - Key features: See product description